Airport Security Checks with an Ostomy Bag

 Has anyone been searched when going through the airport security line?
 On a trip from Detroit to upstate NY a few weeks ago, I was searched after TSA saw my bag when I went through the X-ray.
 A very serious TSA agent told me to wait where I was until two females came and took me to an office for the search.
 I could tell that they felt very awkward and were apologetic.
 I tried to lighten the atmosphere by telling them that I only had poop in the bag.
 They patted me down from the back and the front and then wanted to see the bag.
 I pulled it out and they ran a product that looked like a Ban roller deodorant stick over my hands and there was no reaction, so they knew there was no chemical in there, I guess.
 They apologized for the delay and sent me on my way.
 Fortunately, the airport in Albany did not have an X-ray scanner, so I didn't need to repeat the experience on the way back.

 I asked the ladies if a letter from my doctor would keep them from doing the search.
 They said no. Would love to hear if anyone has had similar experiences.
 Take care all, I love this site.
-It gives me very helpful and encouraging info.
+It gives me very helpful and encouraging information.

 Primeboy

 You may encounter this type of problem, Barb, in smaller airports where TSA staff is less likely to be properly trained.
-In the past year, I traveled from major airports to the Near East and to our Southwest without any issues.
+In the past year I traveled from major airports to the Near East and to our South West without any issues.
 You can get an ostomy card from UOAA to show airport officials; but, without proper training, these screeners are hopeless lunks.
 The real answer lies in the type of behavioral profiling practiced by the Israelis.
 There is no need to inspect great grandmother's Depends when political correctness is relegated to the trash-heap it deserves.

 Gray Logo for MeetAnOstoMate